comp500/filebisect/README.md

 6. When the bisection is done, FileBisect will say "Done!".
 The results are in `file-bisect-index.toml`, just Ctrl+F for `bad`.

 Note: If some of the files need to be there at the same time (e.g. dependencies), just copy them from the temporary directory after running `filebisect bad` or `filebisect good`.
 FileBisect will automatically recognise where the files are each time you run it.

+## To Do
+- Dependency checking
+- CurseForge dependency import